nirajp82/AmazonAuroraPostgreSQL/10_PostgreSQL_Command/02_Part_C_IndexScan_AllVisible.md

 | --------- | ------------------------------------------------------------- |
 | 1         | All rows on the page are visible (“all-visible”)              |
 | 0         | Some rows are recently updated or deleted; visibility unknown |

+* **Bit = 1 (All-Visible):** Every single row on that page is old enough to be visible to all current and future transactions.
+* **Bit = 0 (Not All-Visible):** Someone recently changed a row on this page.

+### Why it "Falls Back" to Heap Fetches
+- If you see an Index-Only Scan that is slower than expected due to heap fetches, the issue is almost always that the Visibility Map is out of date.
+- When the database performs an Index-Only Scan, it checks the Visibility Map for every row it finds in the index:

+* **If the page is marked All-Visible:** Great!
+The database trusts the index data and skips the heap entirely.
+* **If the page is NOT marked All-Visible:** The database **must** fetch the row from the heap to manually verify its visibility.
+This is why your plan might say "Index Only Scan" but still show a high number of `Heap Fetches`.

 ---